 Shortly after I’d settled in my seat, the friendly crew came around to offer me a drink and to provide a hot towel.
 A choice of orange juice, water or champagne was available.
 Air New Zealand currently offers either Billecart NV or Laurent Perrier NV champagne on trans-Tasman routes.
-Both are lovely, and would be at the top of my list for NV champagne picks.
+Both are lovely and would be at the top of my list for NV champagne picks.

 As I sipped my champagne, I read through the Air New Zealand business class menu.
 Early morning flights crossing the Tasman receive a breakfast service, while return flights enjoy a full lunch service.

 To start with, I enjoyed a serve of fruit salad.
-This was accompanied with a selection of fresh bread and toast.
+This was accompanied by a selection of fresh bread and toast.
 For my main course, I chose the ham and asparagus omelette smoked cheddar, beetroot relish and Bearnaise sauce.
 My meal was accompanied by a delicious blueberry, coconut yoghurt and chia smoothie.